Infant Immunity & Breastfeeding

 Active and Passive Infant Immunity

 What is immunity?

-The protection that breastmilk provides, that is designed for a baby’s immune system.
-Many child immunity disorders can be avoided; you can increase immunity of your baby, just by breastfeeding!
+The protection that breastmilk provides that is designed for a baby’s immune system.
+Many child immunity disorders can be avoided; you can increase the immunity of your baby, just by breastfeeding!

-* Passive immunity, is immunity received via active disease-fighting properties of breastmilk.
-The mother’s body created the disease fighting cells and antibodies and then sends them to her baby via feeding.
+Passive immunity is immunity received via active disease-fighting properties of breastmilk.
+The mother’s body creates the disease-fighting cells and antibodies and then sends them to her baby, via feeding.